bayy420-999/whatsapp-sender/README.md

 - 💬 **Auto-reply** - Automatic responses to incoming messages
 - 🆕 **Latest Technology** - Built with whatsapp-web.js v1.32.0 and TypeScript 5.6+

+## 🚀 New in Version 1.5.0

+- **Individual Session Files** - Each bulk messaging session stored as separate JSON files
+- **Improved Ctrl+C Handling** - Sessions properly marked as "interrupted" when stopped
+- **Session Cleanup** - Automatic cleanup of old sessions with configurable retention
+- **Session Export** - Export all sessions to a single file for backup/analysis
+- **Individual Session Deletion** - Remove specific session files as needed
+- **Better Performance** - Faster loading and management of session data
+- **Enhanced Signal Handling** - Proper graceful shutdown with session preservation

 ## 🚀 New in Version 1.4.0

 - **Progress Tracking System** - Track every bulk messaging session with detailed results